AVMf/avmf/README.md

 ## References

-- Phil McMinn and Gregory M. Kapfhammer.\s\s
+- Phil McMinn and Gregory M. Kapfhammer.
 AVMf: An Open-Source Framework and Implementation of the Alternating Variable Method.\s\s International Symposium on Search-Based Software Engineering (SSBSE 2016), To Appear.\s\s
 <a href="http://philmcminn.staff.shef.ac.uk/publications/c43.html">Available to read and download online.</a>